mmonajem/pyoxcart/README.md

    conda activate apt_env
    ```

-3. Install the package:

-Clone or download this repository, unzip it, and in the project directory run:
+3. Clone or download this repository, unzip it, and in the project directory run:

    ```bash
    pip install -e .